Despite all the many changes to SEO practice over the years, keyword research remains one of the most fundamental SEO tasks.

-This guide will get you started with everything you need to know to do keyword research that will build a solid foundation for your SEO.
+This guide will get you started with everything you need to know to do keyword research to build a solid foundation for your SEO.

-It is important to research keywords in order to dispel any misunderstandings or assumptions you may have about your users’ needs and the language they use to express them.
+It is important to research keywords to dispel any misunderstandings or assumptions you may have about your users’ needs and the language they use to express them.

 Keyword research informs your content optimizations every step of the way.

 Good keyword research follows an orderly process, a set of steps that help accomplish all the goals mentioned above.

 You will need to continually revisit these steps.